cardouken/UNAS-Pro-fan-control/README.md

 <details>
 <summary><strong>Help confirm device support!</strong></summary>

-If you own a UNAS Pro 8, UNAS Pro 4, UNAS 4, or UNAS 2, you can help confirm drive bay mappings by running this command on your UNAS via SSH:
+If you own a UNAS Pro 4, UNAS 4, or UNAS 2, you can help confirm drive bay mappings by running this command on your UNAS via SSH:

 ```bash